 Zoetis.
 In December 2012, we signed an agreement with Pfizer Inc. relating to Zoetis Inc. (formerly the animal health business unit of Pfizer Inc.) pursuant to which we are now managing all cryogenic shipments of Zoetis' key poultry vaccines.
 Under this arrangement, we provide on-site logistics personnel and our CryoportalTM Logistics Management Platform to manage shipments from the Zoetis manufacturing site in the United States to domestic customers as well as various international distribution centers.
 The Company manages Zoetis' total fleet of shippers used for this purpose, including liquid nitrogen shippers.
 In July 2013, the Agreement was amended to expand Cryoport's scope to manage all logistics of Zoetis' key frozen poultry vaccine to all Zoetis' international distribution centers as well as all domestic shipments.
 In October 2013, the Agreement was further amended to further expand Cryoport's role to include the logistics management for a second poultry vaccine.
-In September 2015, the Agreement was further amended and extended through September 2018, subject to certain termination and extension provisions.
+In September 2015 and May 2018, the Agreement was further amended and extended through March 2019, subject to certain termination and extension provisions.
+We are currently in discussions with Zoetis to further extend and amend the agreement.

 Novartis.
 In May 2017, we signed an agreement with Novartis Inc. to manage the clinical and commercial shipments of its CAR T-cell therapies, including the recently commercial launch of CAR T-cell therapy, KymriahTM (CTL019), for children and young adults with B-cell ALL that is refractory or has relapsed at least twice.
-Under this arrangement, Cryoport provides cryogenic packaging and shipping using its Cryoport Express[®] Shippers, monitoring using its SmartPak IITM Condition Monitoring System technology and communications and information recording using its CryoportalTM Logistics Management Platform to manage shipments from the Novartis manufacturing sites to their clinical and commercial sites for patient administration globally.
+On August 30, 2017 Novartis received from the FDA the first ever CAR T-cell approval for the first indication of KymriahTM.
+Subsequently on May 1, 2018 the FDA approved KymriahTM for the treatment for adult patients with relapsed/refractory DLBCL.
+Following U.S. approvals, on August 27, 2018 the EU approved KymriahTM for both ALL and DLBCL.
+Most recently KymriahTM received Canadian approval on 9/6/2018.
+Novartis has treated patients in 11 countries and has over 500 employees dedicated to the support of KymriahTM.
+Under our agreement with Novartis, Cryoport provides cryogenic packaging and shipping using its Cryoport Express® Shippers, monitoring using its SmartPak IITM Condition Monitoring System technology and communications and information recording using its CryoportalTM Logistics Management Platform to manage shipments from the Novartis manufacturing sites to their clinical and commercial sites for patient administration globally.

 Kite/Gilead.
-In July 2017, we signed an agreement with Kite Pharmaceuticals Inc. (a Gilead company) to manage the clinical and commercial shipments of its CAR-T therapies, including its recent commercial launch of CAR T-cell therapy, YescartaTM (Axicabtagene Ciloleucel), the first CAR-T therapy approved by the FDA for the treatment of adult patients with relapsed or refractory large B-cell lymphoma.
-Under this arrangement, Cryoport provides cryogenic packaging and shipping using its Cryoport Express[®] Shippers, monitoring using its SmartPak IITM Condition Monitoring System technology and communications and information recording using its CryoportalTM Logistics Management Platform to manage shipments from the Novartis manufacturing sites to their clinical and commercial sites of patient administration globally.
+In July 2017, we signed an agreement with Kite Pharmaceuticals Inc. (a Gilead company) to manage the clinical and commercial shipments of its CAR T-cell therapy, YescartaTM (Axicabtagene Ciloleucel).
+On October 18, 2017, YescartaTM became the first CAR-T therapy approved by the FDA for the treatment of adult patients with relapsed or refractory large B-cell lymphoma.
+Additionally, YescartaTM received EU approval on August 27, 2018 for relapsed/refractory DLBCL and PMBCL.
+As of October 24, 2018, Kite had 64 cancer centers authorized to treat patients in the United States and indicated a goal of having 20 centers certified in the EU by the end of the year.
+Through these centers nearly 700 patients have been treated with YescartaTM.
+Under our agreement with Kite, Cryoport provides cryogenic packaging and shipping using its Cryoport Express® Shippers, monitoring using its SmartPak IITM Condition Monitoring System technology and communications and information recording using its CryoportalTM Logistics Management Platform to manage shipments from the Kite manufacturing sites to their clinical and commercial sites of patient administration globally.